How to Write a Construction Management Agreement?

 Set a fair offer for the other party and provide considerations for them.
-Communicate your plans and agreement orally before you proceed into the written agreement.
+Communicate your plans orally before you proceed into the your mutual agreement.
 Give them time to think about your offer but never coerce them into entering an agreement they are not comfortable with.
 Negotiating your offer is the key to start your agreement with them.

 2. Draft Your Agreement

 It is crucial to have a written copy of your sample agreement so that you have something to look back in case of misunderstandings and conflicts with the other party.
 Draft your agreement document and outline every little detail in it.
 Keep it simple and clean.
 Be sure to include the date, the other person's address, your header, and the signatures of both parties.
 The first paragraph should state your reason and purpose of the agreement.